-The state of the art surgery clinic counteracts the rapidly increasing unwanted stray animal population by spaying and neutering an average of 3,000 owned and stray animals a year.
+The state of the art Harry D. Brown Surgery Clinic counteracts the rapidly increasing unwanted stray animal population by spaying and neutering an average of 3,000 owned and stray animals a year.
 The shelter runs a large adoption program that places an average of 4,000 animals annually in permanent homes by means of daily adoption promotions and special programs.
-Our local one-of-a-kind Grey Muzzle Foster program currently boasts over 400 senior and special needs adoptions in just three years.
-The shelter provides the community and special interest groups with on and offsite education programs aimed to spread awareness on animal related topics.
+Our one-of-a-kind Grey Muzzle Foster program currently boasts over 500 senior and special needs adoptions since the programs inception in 2009.
+The shelter also provides the community and special interest groups with on and offsite education programs aimed to spread awareness on animal related topics.

 The Animal Rescue League also looks to consistently create new programs that attend to the needs of an ever-growing and changing community.
 In October, 2012, the ARL introduced a program called Kennel Companions, which is designed to improve kennel presentation, quality of life and overall adoptability among dogs with minor behavioral issues.
 The program assigns a dedicated volunteer to a dog to work on issues with socialization, obedience training, leash pulling and kennel stress.
 This program has been extremely successful even in its early stage and has resulted in a 50% adoption increase in dogs that would have otherwise been euthanized due to behavior.
 An even more recent program initiated by the ARL is called Patriotic Paws.
 This program was created with the goal of reconnecting disabled veterans suffering from service related disabilities to their community and loved ones by providing them with a furry companion for life, in which animal and veteran can heal one another together.
 The adoption fee and medical fees for the animal’s life will be covered by the ARL in an effort to give back to the worthy individuals who gave so much to our country and citizens.